Ciezo/springwebsec-auth/securing-web/README.md

 To create and secure web applications, we need to secure endpoints, and to do that, we need to configure and set Spring security.

+This is an example project to utilize the Spring's framework of providing securing endpoints which allow HTTPS traffic.
+Moreover, we allow the use of Beans and Configuration files which allow us to easily setup the security of a web application.

 >  If Spring Security is on the classpath, Spring Boot automatically secures all HTTP endpoints with “basic” authentication.

 # Providing Encryption